Igor Kopystiansky

 Igor Kopystiansky (born in Lviv) is an American artist, active in New York City since 1988.
 He has a multimedia practice, including painting, photography, film, and video, with an investigation of painting as his primary paradigm.
 On works in media of film and video, he collaborates with his wife Svetlana Kopystiansky.
-His independent works and their joint works are shown internationally and held in American, European and Australian museum collections.
+His independent works and their joint works are shown internationally and held in American, European and Australian museum collections including MoMA, Metropolitan, Centre Pompidou, Tate Modern, Whitney Museum of American Art, Museum of Fine Arts Houston, Art Institute of Chicago, Walker Art Center, Smithsonian American Art Museum, MAMC+Musée d'art moderne, Folkwang Museum, MMK Museum für Moderne Kunst, ZKM, Museo Nacional Centro de Arte Reina Sofia, Art Gallery of New South Wales.
 Archives of works by Igor and Svetlana Kopystiansky are located at the Centre Pompidou, Kandinsky Library.

 Work

 From the late 70s until the late 80s Igor Kopystiansky was part of a second-generation of "Soviet non-conformist artists".
 In 1979, he turned to the avant-garde tradition.
 The initial inspiration for his works rooted in ideas of deconstruction and appropriation came from DADA and Marcel Duchamp.
 These works appropriated images by Western European painters.
 The new paintings were deliberately created in different sizes compared to the originals.
 This approach reflects the situation where a work of art functions in society more as a reproduction in a book, poster, or billboard, or when it is viewed on a screen at the cinema, with the size of the image being different from the original painting.
 The execution of the appropriated paintings was just the first stage in the production of the actual artwork.

+Igor Kopystiansky.
+The Painting 2008.
+Collection MFAH, Museum of Fine Arts Houston.

 These painted copies were then used to create assemblages or environments referred to as Interiors, where images from various paintings interacted with one another.
 The final outcome of the entire work would always be revealed only at the last stage, upon completing the installation, remaining absolutely unpredictable beforehand.

 Two installations Interiors were a part of an exhibition by Igor and Svetlana held in October 1988 in New York City.
 From this exhibition both these works were purchased by MAMC, Musée d'art moderne et contemporain, Saint-Etienne, France and Ludwig Forum for international art Aachen, Germany.

+Interior 1992 was constructed from appropriated paintings by Nicolas Poussin, Claude Lorrain, Caspar David Friedrich, Vermeer, Rembrandt, Jacob van Ruisdael, Pieter Claesz, etc. and was exhibited at Martin Gropius-Bau, Berlin, Kunsthalle Düsseldorf, Museo National Centro de Arte Reina Sofia, Madrid, The Boundary Rider, 9th Biennale of Sydney.
+Curator Anthony Bond.
+AGNSW, Sydney, Australia.